 Writing your first letter can be a little daunting.
 But fear not!

-Like all relationship building, we suggest starting with the basics; perhaps start by sharing a few key things about yourself.
+Like all relationship building, we suggest starting with the basics; perhaps start by sharing a few key things about yourself and some fun facts about Australia.
 The younger the child, the more basic it can be.

 Don’t forget to ask them about themselves.
-You could try the following:
+You could try asking:

 - What is your favourite subject at school?

 - What do you like to do outside of school?